MikeBonWebDev/color-flipper/README.md

 In half-bottom square, you can write your own color in a different way like: rgb, rgba, hex, linear, radial...
 Then, clicking on "Apply" and the color will appear on the background.

 N.B.
-This app is not fully responsive, cause in this period I'm focused on JavaScript, also if I'll integrate most knowledge about in future.
+This app is not fully responsive, cause I'm focused on JS.
+This a work in progress anyway.
+I implementing it in future!